 Post-doctoral fellows have the opportunity to generate an individualized training curriculum in conjunction with their training director or supervisor.
 Fellowships can include administrative, clinical, and/or research experiences.
 The minimum number of hours required in the training program is 2,000, with fellows receiving written evaluations three times throughout the training year.
 A minimum of two hours of individual face-to-face supervision per week is provided by our training faculty.
 In addition to individualized supervision, the fellow is actively involved in at least two hours per week of professional development seminars, group supervision, case management conferences, and peer review.
-Additional information on Training Goals, Objectives, Competencies, Advisement, and Evaluation.
+Additional information on Training Goals, Objectives, Competencies, Advisement, and Evaluation and our overall Training Program.

 Post-doctoral fellowship is considered a full time training commitment.
 Fellows spend approximately 15-18 hours per week providing professional psychological services (direct, client contact), in addition to providing indirect care with care coordination and treatment planning.
 Inpatient and outpatient documentation takes place in EPIC electronic health record system.